initialed85/djangolang/README.md

 - [TODO] Fix all the tests I commented out (I was too lazy to fix the complicated structures)
 - [WIP] Support foreign key children in endpoints; thoughts:
   - [DONE] Make a recursive mess
-  - [TODO] Fix the recursive mess (really make sure we can't go infinite)
+  - [DONE] Fix the recursive mess (really make sure we can't go infinite)
-  - [TODO] Special query parameter to include an array of the reverse-relationship children
+  - [WIP] Special query parameter to include an array of the reverse-relationship children
-  - [TODO] Fix up cache invalidation now that it flows the other way too (conditionally)
+  - [DONE] Fix up cache invalidation now that it flows the other way too (conditionally)
 - [TODO] Support create-or-update endpoints; thoughts:
   - Probably a special URL path
   - Would be nice to be able to create or update reverse-relationship children at the same time